survivejs/webpack-book/manuscript/03_introduction.md

 If you don’t know much about the topic, consider going carefully through the early parts.
 You can scan the rest to pick the bits you find worthwhile.
 If you know webpack already, skim and choose the techniques you find valuable.

-I have compiled [a set of slides online](http://presentations.survivejs.com/advanced-webpack/) that overlap with the book.
+You can find [a set of slides online](http://presentations.survivejs.com/advanced-webpack/) that overlap with the book.
 Consider going through the set to get a rough idea and then delve into the book to understand the ideas in greater detail.

 ## Book Versioning

 Given this book receives a fair amount of maintenance and improvements due to the pace of innovation, there’s a rough versioning scheme in place.
-I maintain release notes for each new version at the [book blog](http://survivejs.com/blog/).
-That should give you a good idea of what has changed between versions.
+Release notes for each new version are maintained at the [book blog](http://survivejs.com/blog/).
+That should give you a good idea of the major changes between versions.

 Examining the GitHub repository is beneficial.
-I recommend using the GitHub *compare* tool for this purpose.
+Consider using the GitHub *compare* tool for this purpose.
 Example:

 ```
 https://github.com/survivejs/webpack-book/compare/v1.8.0...v1.9.4